 Sometimes, only a pizza will do.
 Sometimes the comfort of carbs and the take-away feel are the things that are required.
 When such attacks come, make a pizza.
 For ease, make it in a covered BBQ, such as a Weber Q.

 You might also like to try other Vegetarian BBQ Recipes.
 You can browse them here.
 They include Hot Tomato Salad, Garlicky Eggplant with Feta, and Asparagus in Pastry.
 Do browse the complete BBQ Series of recipes, there are so many more recipes including Baked Garlicky Eggplant, Baked Apricots, and Hot Tomato Salad.
-Find inspiration in our Spring recipes here and here.
+Find inspiration in our Mid Spring recipes here.

 Pizza in the Weber BBQ*